Does interesting work eliminate our imposter syndrome and bring genius?

 But the biggest question is, what makes our diet healthy?

-Few tips are here which I’ve learned, though, it’s just the tip of the iceberg.
+Few tips are here which I’ve learned, though, these are just the tip of the iceberg.

 We should eat whole grain products as our main course in our diet which are excellent sources of fiber.